 Annual CO₂ reduction: 943 t

-This carbon offset project fosters sustainable use of mangroves, or “blue forests”, to avoid deforestation and degradation.
+This climate protection project fosters sustainable use of mangroves, or “blue forests”, to avoid deforestation and degradation.
 Healthy, intact mangrove forests take up carbon, protect the population from natural disasters and help conserve coral reefs – a key habitat for endangered species.

 Mangroves are exceptionally productive ecosystems that support a unique biodiversity and provide the natural resource base for the well-being of millions of people in coastal communities.
 However, mangroves are disappearing at a rate of one to two per cent per year, faster than any other forest type.
 The cause is unregulated harvesting for timber and charcoal sold at local and regional markets.